 As the Social Media Manager at the Precision Mental Health Lab, I create social media content and drive engagement for the various media platforms and sites.
 I am passionate about digital engagement as I believe the world is a global village.
 I am currently pursuing a Bachelor of Science degree in Interactive Arts and Technology at Simon Fraser University with a minor in communications and previously worked for the largest crown corporation in British Columbia in the digital operations team as a digital communications specialist.

-As Lab Coordinator at the Precision Mental Health Lab, I collaboratively work with the team to provide efficient administrative support and organizational functions to research projects led by Dr. Cosco (PI) and the PMH Research Team.
+As Lab Manager at the Precision Mental Health Lab, I collaboratively work with the team to provide efficient administrative support and organizational functions to research projects led by Dr. Cosco (PI) and the PMH Research Team.
 I aid in developing sustainable administrative structures and processes for PMH projects, liaise with project collaborators and co-investigators on coordinating research activities, manage agendas, support grant applications, and organize events.

 As Community Engagement Manager, I bring together project stakeholders to build productive relationships.
 I engage and liaise with project partners and recruit participants for projects.
 Also, I developed and coordinate a Research Advisory Panel (RAP) of older adults that guides PMH research.
 I aim to use effective stakeholder relations and active community engagement to enhance older adults’ mental health.
 Outside of PMH, I'm an avid outdoor enthusiast - often swimming or out on my bike.